writethedocs/www/docs/conf/na/2017/sponsorship/prospectus.rst

 The following options are suggested sponsorship levels.
 We are happy to discuss adjustments and custom packages.

-Each of these packages applies to *one* conference, either USA or Europe.
+These package prices apply to the Portland conference only.
+Look here for :doc:`prices </conf/eu/2017/sponsorship/prospectus/>` for the European conference.
 Ask us about discounted packages for sponsoring both conferences.

 First Draft
 -----------